George Westerman is a pioneering researcher and world-recognized thought leader on digital transformation.

-He works at the intersection of executive leadership and digital innovation to provide a continuous stream of useful insights to leaders in all industries.
+He works at the intersection of executive leadership and digital innovation to provide a continuous stream of insights to leaders in all industries.

-- As a Senior Lecturer with the MIT Sloan School of Management, he conducts research on digital transformation and innovation culture.
+- As a Senior Lecturer with the MIT Sloan School of Management, he conducts award-winning research on digital transformation and innovation culture.

 George’s books have received wide acclaim.

 - Leading Digital: Turning Technology into Business Transformation was named one of the top ten books of 2014 by Business Digest and silver medalist in the 2015 Axiom Business Book Awards.